elastos/Elastos.NET.WebRTC.Android.SDK/README.md

    |--demo
        |--AppRTCMobile
           |--A demo app using api in the ../app directory
-       |--ElastosWebrtcAndroidDemo
-          |--Another demo app using api in the ../app directory
        |--ElastosWebrtcCall
           |--Another demo app using api in the ../app directory
 ```